School Meals @ Lunchtime

 All children usually stay at school for their lunch.
 They eat in a separate dining hall in four sittings of around 25 minutes, although there are spaces for children to stay and finish if they need a little longer.
 Sittings start by children being brought into the dining hall by staff, followed by grace being said.
 For their first few weeks in school, children in Reception are supported by older pupils to learn the lunchtime routine.

-The school runs its own catering service with a menu which changes two or three times a year, with a choice of hot meal or vegetarian meal with pudding, or packed lunch (roll or baguette, with a homemade biscuit, a drink and either a fruit bag or yoghurt or the pudding of the day) for each day in a three-week rota.
+The school runs its own catering service with a menu which changes two or three times a year, with a choice of two hot meals (with a vegetarian option) with pudding, and a cold option for each day in a three-week rota.
+All options choose from the dessert menu - the main dessert, yoghurt or fruit.
 School meals which meet the Government’s stringent nutritional requirements are cooked on the premises.
 The catering manager is able to cater for children who are vegetarians or have special dietary requirements and will adapt menus to suit these.

 At the end of the autumn term, most pupils have a school Christmas dinner.
 Special themed meals in line with areas of the curriculum are also arranged.
 Information is sent out about these meals in advance and they are available to all pupils.